The Best Animal Internships

 Do you want to work with marine animals?
-Sea Life Park Hawaii offers several internships: marine mammal care and training, reef and sea turtle care, and veterinary technician services.
+Sea Life Park Hawaii offers several internship opportunities including marine mammal care and training, reef and sea turtle care, and veterinary technician services.
 Interns may work with dolphins, sea lions, seals, penguins, sea turtles, stingrays, sharks, and reef fish.
 Internships are unpaid but lunches are provided.

 Vet Tech Internship

 The University of Florida’s Small Animal Hospital offers a 12-month veterinary technician internship for recent graduates (or experienced techs) interested in anesthesia or emergency care.
 There is also a rotating internship, which allows interns to rotate through a series of specialties before choosing other elective services to study as well.

 The program accepts one intern per program for a total of three interns.